Study: chronic malnutrition in Laos requires attention

 The study was funded by the Citigroup Foundation and the European Commission Humanitarian Aid Department.

-(Latest Update November 7, 2007)
+By vientiane times (Latest Update November 7, 2007)